enesdilaversahin/A-Network-Attack-type-classification/README.md

 EN

-A Network Attack type classification on KDDC'99 dataset with Decision Tree DİLAVER ŞAHİN
+A Network Attack type classification on KDDC'99 dataset with Random Forest DİLAVER ŞAHİN

-Decision tree, a Machine Learning method
+Random Forest, a Machine Learning method

 KDD Cup 1999 dataset: The dataset is a simulation of a military computer network; the records consist of internet connections classified as normal connections or detected intrusions (with a specific type of attack).